orbkit/orbkit/doc/gridbased/terminal.rst

 .. note::

-  orbkit creates a logfile (:literal:`.oklog`) containing all information printed during the calculation.
+  ORBKIT creates a logfile (:literal:`.oklog`) containing all information printed during the calculation.